3D Hubs: a business with big ambitions

 As mission statements go, “changing the world” is a pretty ambitious one.
-But though they might be modest about it, that’s exactly what the team at 3D Hubs want to do.
-Or, at least, change the way products are manufactured – creating new possibilities for creators across the globe and enabling consumer products to be made on demand and close to their point of purchase.
-This in turn will significantly reduce the waste created from overproduction and shipping products from one side of the world to the other.
+But though they might be modest about it, that’s exactly what the team at 3D Hubs wants to do.
+Or, at least, they want to change the way products are manufactured by allowing consumer goods to be made on demand and close to their point of purchase.
+This can significantly reduce the waste created from overproduction and shipping products from one side of the world to the other.

-launched in 2013 by Bram de Zwart and Brian Garret, the company’s 50-strong team has helped produce more than one million parts for its customer through its online platform, and the firm now operates in more than 140 countries.
-Sitting down with I amsterdam in 3D Hubs’ office on Frederiksplein, Bram explains how being based in Amsterdam has been instrumental in fuelling that success.
+Launched in 2013 by Bram de Zwart and Brian Garret, the company has helped produce over one million parts for customers through its online platform and operates in more than 140 countries.
+During a meeting with I amsterdam in 3D Hubs’ office on Frederiksplein, de Zwart explained how working from the Dutch capital has been instrumental to their success.